genome-nexus/genome-nexus-annotation-pipeline/README.md

 These tools allow for annotation of genomic variants from a MAF for import into the cBioPortal using [Genome Nexus](http://genomenexus.org)

+## Updating the Genome Nexus Annotation Pipeline
+The annotation pipeline uses models brought in by the auto-generated [**genome-nexus-java-api-client**](https://github.com/averyniceday/genome-nexus-annotation-pipeline/blob/2356cad06aa602ee423b08d5792c50e903200a1d/pom.xml#L75).

+In the case of an update to the Genome Nexus server (e.g adding to an existing model), the genome-nexus-java-api-client must be regenerated and propagated to this codebase.
+To generate the newest genome-nexus-java-api-client, refer to instructions [here](https://github.com/genome-nexus/genome-nexus-java-api-client/blob/master/README.md).

+Once updated, update the pom with the newest commit hash from the genome-nexus-java-api-client codebase.

 ## MAF Annotation
 The `annotationPipeline` module is a command line tool to annotate a maf using genome nexus.